jjbergman/iliaslatina/IL-translation.md

 542 The Danaans pressed on as the Trojan youth retreated and tried to cover their rear.

+# Hector appeases Pallas Athena while Glaucus and Diomedes converse

 543 Mars-like Hector realized that the gods were fighting for the Greeks and the Trojan forces were being subdued by the will of the warlike virgin goddess.
 Hector returned at once to the walls and ordered that Hecuba be called to placate the divine will of the goddess. @(not exactly the translation but makes more sense story wise)

 548 Immediately the Trojans ascended to the unwed goddess's fortified citadel.

 549 They placed sacred wreaths on her altar and, as is customary, sacrificed the consecrated animals.

 551 @(Need to work on whole sentence.
-WHo is the one trying to throw a spear?)
+Who is the one trying to throw a spear?)
 While Hecuba prayed as a suppliant at Minerva's temple, on behalf of her dear children and spouse, Glaucus drew his sword and prepared to fight Diomedes.
 Diomedes asked for his name and family, who he is and where he came from.
 As fierce Glaucus was preparing to throw a spear with all his strength, the Aetolian hero cried out to him: "Why are you rushing to me?
 What reason compels you, accursed man, to come so furiously against me, despite your unequal strength?"

 559 You see before you the arms of a visitor to your land, who wounded Venus's hand and injured Mars in our last duel.